 The Village of Williamsburg operates a composting facility that is open on Saturday from 9a.m. to noon from April 15 through October 1.
 Grass clippings, leaves and chipped brush are accepted.
 Village residents can use the facility at no cost, but must provide proof of residency.
 Non-residents may use the facility, but must obtain a permit from village office at a cost of $5.
 The permit is good for one load of material.
 Any non-resident who has paid a total of $50 can get additional permits for free.
 Call (513) 724-6107 for more details.

-If you are not a resident of these areas and you do not wish to dispose of your yard waste with your other household waste, Clermont County residents can bring their yard waste to Evans Landscaping, located at 4218 Roundbottom Road in Newtown; however, there will be a disposal fee depending upon the size of the load.
-There is no fee for Hamilton County residents.
-To find out more, contact Evans Landscaping at (513) 271-1119.
+If you are not a resident of the above municipalities and/or you do not wish to dispose of your yard waste with your other household waste, there are other options available.
+Clermont County residents can dispose of their brush or yard waste at Bzak Landscaping, located at 931 Roundbottom Road in Milford during regular business hours for a small fee depending on the size of the load.
+To find out more information, contact Bzak Landscaping at (513) 831-0907.
+Evans Landscaping, located at 4218 Roundbottom Road in Newtown also accepts brush and yard waste for a small fee depending upon the size of the load.
+To find out more information, contact Evans Landscaping at (513) 271-1119.

 Composting your yard waste is another option.
 Composting yard, garden and vegetable food waste at home saves transportation and disposal costs, and provides an environmentally sound way to manage waste.
 In addition, composting can provide excellent fertilizer for gardens, yards, and other plants.
-To learn more about home composting or receive a free home composting guide, send an e-mail to email@example.com or call us at (513) 732-7745.
+CLICK HERE for more information about home composting.

-Although not recommended, yard waste can be co-mingled with household waste in some parts of the county, and will be picked up with your regular waste collection.
+Although not recommended, yard waste can be co-mingled with household waste in most parts of the county, and will be picked up with your regular waste collection.
 Some villages may have contracts with a waste hauler that specifically prohibit the disposal of yard waste with household waste.
 Before placing yard waste out with your weekly garbage, call your village or township to see if this practice is permitted.
+Both Republic and Rumpke require that all branches be cut shorter than four feet in length and tied in bundles with string or twine prior to putting them out for pick-up.
+All bags or bundles of yard waste or mixed trash must weigh less than 50 pounds.